uabrc/researcher_facing_readthedocs/source/openstack/volume_setup_basic.rst

       ls

    .. figure:: ./images/persistent_volumes_010.png
+      :alt: Image showing the MINGW64 terminal.
+Access control settings have been verified by creating an empty file in the mount point /mnt/my-volume and listing files.

 The volume is now mounted to your instance and ready for use and re-use across sessions and reboots.